 There are a number of transport options available for travellers arriving or departing Kuala Lumpur via KL Sentral.
 Most of the services are either within to main building or just outside (taxis and buses) and some are a short connecting walk away.
-The map in the link is rather old – the ‘future development’ on the LRT is now completed and the ‘proposed MRT’ is partly ready, with the station marked on our map due to be open in the near future.
+The map in the link has recently been updated.

 KTM Intercity / Antarabandar

-The KTM Intercity and Antarabandar trains are the long distance services that will take you north, south and to the east of peninsular Malaysia.
-The ‘Antarabandar’ trains link you through to Bangkok and Singapore.
+KTM Intercity and Antarabandar trains are the long distance services that will take you north, south and to the east of peninsular Malaysia.
+International ‘Antarabandar’ trains link you through to Bangkok and Singapore.
 These include the day and night trains and electric train services (ETS).

 To access the platforms for the long distance trains, you need to go up to the first level above the main concourse.
 There are steps and escalators at the northers end of the building and lifts behind the stairs – follow the signs.
 The Komuter services are accessed from the Concourse level.